flof/fftags/README.md

 `http://example.com/kb?q=mysearchterm&page=1&sort_col=creation_date&sort_dir=desc`

 When this URL is opened in a web browser, the server receives all the information necessary to render the resulting page.
 The server can use the Parameter "q" in the SQL-Statement to filter the result by the search term.
 The server can also use the Parameters "sort_col" and "sort_dir" in the SQL-Statement to sort the result accordingly.
 And finally the server can extract the right number of entries from the search result by using the Parameter "page".
-The server does not depend on any prior knowledge associated with the current users session.
-All the information necessary is provided by the URL.
+The server does not depend on any prior knowledge associated with the current user session.
+All the information necessary is provided within the URL.

 But why?
 What's the advantage?